John Carroll Farnum, Ph.D.

 Summer 2000-Present: Instructor of Philosophy

-Taught Introduction to Ethics, Philosophy of Religion, Existentialism, Political Philosophy, Business Ethics, Biomedical Ethics, and Introduction to Environmental Ethics.
+Taught Introduction to Ethics, Philosophy of Religion, Existentialism, Political Philosophy, Business Ethics, Biomedical Ethics, Philosophy of Democracy and Introduction to Environmental Ethics.
 These classes were organized to blend student discussion with organized lectures.

 PORTLAND STATE UNIVERSITY

 Spring 2001-Spring 2002: Adjunct Assistant Professor of Philosophy